Autism Scripting: From Coping Strategy to Communication Superpower

-Instead, it shape shifts into elaborate coping mechanisms.
+High-functioning autism in women does not vanish at the behest of careers, motherhood or other responsibilities.
+Instead, it shape-shifts into elaborate coping mechanisms.
 But these only last so long.
 Because eventually, the performative stress does take its toll.

+This can manifest as physical, mental and emotional distress from years of constantly suppressing the true self.
 There is a disconnect between information that has been received, and how to act or respond appropriately to it in a way which will gain acceptance and understanding.

-Becoming aware of the symptoms of HFA is becoming aware of the language of how you interact and receive the world around you.
+Becoming aware of the symptoms of high-functioning autism in women is becoming aware of the language of how you interact with and receive the world around you.
+The more fluent you are in how you interact, the easier it is to navigate the world on your own terms.

 What is High-Functioning Autism in Women?